tier4/edge-auto/docs/tutorials/04_launch_application.md

 In addition to the perception stack, this sample also launches viewers so that users can check perception results visually.

-As an example, the following picture shows the perception results in the case of a system configuration that consists of one AT128 and one C1 camera.
+As an example, the following picture shows the perception results.

 ![Example: perception result](../sample.png "Example: perception result")